Program

 Sergio Maffeis, Imperial College London

-Obfuscating Provenance-Based Forensic Investigations with Mapping System Meta-Behavior
+Obfuscating Provenance-Based Forensic Investigations with Mapping System Meta-Behavior [PDF]

 Anyuan Sang, Xidian University